Manhattan Beach, CA

 Manhattan Beach enforces rules and regulations that specify minimum construction, design, maintenance standards, habitability, health, and safety.
 Certain regulations applicable to residential and non-residential uses may be relevant to your listing.

-Short-term rentals of hotels, motels, time-share facilities, and residential hotels, as defined in Title 10 of the Manhattan Beach Municipal Code, are permitted as "commercial use" in certain commercial districts, with a valid business license (if you need an exemption request, submit one here).
+Short-term rentals of hotels, motels, time-share facilities, and residential hotels, as defined in Title 10 of the Manhattan Beach Municipal Code, are permitted as "commercial use" in certain commercial districts, with a valid business license.

 To learn how to share your home for 30 or more consecutive days, see how you can set both the maximum and minimum number of nights a guest can book.
 Additionally, please be aware that in California, residential tenancy may be created after 30 consecutive days of occupancy.
 Local laws may differ from state laws regarding residential tenancies.
 We encourage you to review your local rules and regulations before accepting a long-term reservation.
 Find out more about long-term reservations.